appfog/afdocs/faq.markdown

 ### Why does my app return a 510 error? {#spindown}

 In an effort to provide the best service possible, AppFog implements a feature that we refer to as "spindown".
-If your free app does not receive any traffic for one week, it will automatically be stopped.
+Inactive free applications may be suspended as determined by our administrator.
 This lets us conserve memory so we can continue to offer great service to the apps that need it.
-Once your app gets a request, our system will return a 510 error and restart your app in the background.
-While your app is spinning back up, we will return 510 errors, but this should take no more than a few seconds.
+Your app will be started back up in the background when it receives a new request, and will return a 510 error until it's fully started.

 Alternatively, apps on a [paid account](https://www.appfog.com/pricing/) will not be spun down.